AllJavi/tartarus-dotfiles/README.md

 ```

 ## Firefox StartPage 🏠
-The start page is [Fluidity](https://github.com/PrettyCoffee/fluidity) is all ready build and you only need to configure the [new tab](https://addons.mozilla.org/es/firefox/addon/new-tab-override/) extension and link to the live demo of the proyect.
+The start page is [Fluidity](https://github.com/PrettyCoffee/fluidity) and it's already built.
+You just need to set up the [new tab](https://addons.mozilla.org/es/firefox/addon/new-tab-override/) extension and link it to the live demo of the project.
+Meanwhile, the Firefox theme is available on the official store [Material Gruvbox](https://addons.mozilla.org/es/firefox/addon/material-gruvbox), so you can download and use it.

 Screenshot: